 The 'downside' to the monitor is perhaps not in the monitor itself.
 Such are its specs that you'll need an awfully powerful machine.
 It'd take something seriously impressive to run games smoothly at 4K resolution and at more than 100 fps to take advantage of the refresh rate.
 However, if you can achieve this, combining this monitor with such a machine will give you an incredible visual experience.
 And if the price of it ever comes down drastically, you shouldn't hesitate.

-If you're looking to transition from a large TV to a smaller, dedicated gaming setup or room, then the XB321HK is a perfect contender to get you in - it's gaming focused, it's larger than most monitors, and so closer to a TV size, and it's got Acer's cool design and gaming specs all over/in it.
-It might feel a little big on the desk but no one really complains about a screen being 'too big': it'll make a great centre piece for a multi-panel setup or for those that don't always sit right on top of their desks, so to speak.
+If you're looking to transition from a large TV to a smaller, dedicated gaming setup or room, then the XB321HK is a perfect contender to get you in - it's gaming-focused, it's larger than most 4k monitors for gaming, and so closer to a TV size, and it's got Acer's cool design and gaming specs all over/in it.
+It might feel a little big on the desk but no one really complains about a screen being 'too big': it'll make a great centerpiece for a multi-panel setup or for those that don't always sit right on top of their desks, so to speak.